You can import an existing dataset into your Redis Cloud instance from an existing Redis server or an RDB file.

 Expired keys are not imported.
 As a result, the number of keys in the source and destination databases can be different after the import is complete.

-Import from a Redis server
+Import from a Redis OSS server

 To import a dataset from any publicly available Redis server: